-- (a) Tabulated details; - (b) Index Plan and Section of railway; - (c) Drawings of works; - (d) List of questions and answers; - (e) Certificates; - (f) List of infringements of Maximum and Minimum Dimensions; - (g) Working orders to be enforced at each station; and - (h) Administrative note giving the salient features of the project. - (2) The documents referred to in sub-rule (1) shall indicate the distances from the same "fixed point", in kilometres and decimals up to two digits and the fixed point shall be clearly defined in a Note and on the Plan and Section sheets of the work documents. - (3) The datum adopted shall be "Mean Sea Level" as fixed by the Survey of India and all heights shall be mentioned with reference to the datum in meters and decimals up to two digits. - 5.
-Contents of documents to be supplied The documents referred to in rule 4 shall contain the details as specified below:- - (1) Tabulated details which shall consist of important characteristics of the railway or a portion of railway to be opened for public carriage of passengers and in particular include - - (a) Curve abstract as specified in Form I; - (b) Gradient abstract as specified in Form II; - (c) Bridge abstract as specified in Form III; - (d) Important bridges particulars of waterway and construction as specified in Form IV;
+- (e) Certificates; - (f) List of infringements of Maximum and Minimum Dimensions; - (g) Working orders to be enforced at each station; and - (h) Administrative note giving the salient features of the project. - (2) The documents referred to in sub-rule (1) shall indicate the distances from the same "fixed point", in kilometers and decimals up to two digits and the fixed point shall be clearly defined in a Note and on the Plan and Section sheets of the work documents. - (3) The datum adopted shall be "Mean Sea Level" as fixed by the Survey of Indian and all heights shall be mentioned with reference to the datum in meters and decimals up to two digits. - 4A.
+Supply of documents to Principal Chief Engineer or Principal Chief Electrical Engineer or Principal Chief Signal and Telecommunication Engineer For matters relating to items (a) to (g) specified in proviso to sub-rule (3) of rule 3, documents mentioned in rule 4 as relevant to specific matter, shall be submitted to the Principal Chief Engineer or Principal Chief Electrical Engineer or Principal Chief Signal and Telecommunication Engineer of Zonal Railway by concerned Senior Administrative Grade officer, as the case may be. - 4B.
+Supply of documents to General Manager - For matters relating to items (h) to (j) specified in proviso to sub-rule (3) of rule 3 and documents mentioned in rule 4 as relevant to specific matter, shall be submitted to the General Manager by concerned Higher Administrative Grade Officer of Zonal Railway, who shall provide the certificate as specified in Form XVI B to the General Manager. - 5.
+Contents of documents to be supplied to Commissioner The documents referred to in rule 4 shall contain the details as specified below:- - (1) Tabulated details which shall consist of important characteristics of the railway or a portion of railway to be opened for public carriage of passengers and in particular include - (a) Curve abstract as specified in Form I; - (b) Gradient abstract as specified in Form II; - (c) Bridge abstract as specified in Form III; - (d) Important bridges particulars of waterway and construction as specified in Form IV; - (e) Ballast and Permanent Way as specified in Form V; - (f) Stations and station sites as specified in Form VI; - (g) Station accommodation as specified in Form VII; - (h) Station machinery as specified in Form VIII; - (i) Level crossing abstract as specified in Form IX; - (i) Deleted; - (k) Deleted; - (l) Deleted; - (m) Deleted; - (n) Electrical crossing over railway track abstract as specified in For XIV.